ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

 ## ARTICLE 3 - ACCEPTANCE OF THE GENERAL CONDITIONS OF USE

-The creation of a User Account (as defined below) as well as the use of the ZenyPass Service requires full acceptance of these General Terms and Conditions of Use, which constitute the contract
+The creation of a User Account (as defined below), also called Vault, as well as the use of the ZenyPass Service requires full acceptance of these General Terms and Conditions of Use, which constitute the contract